robertbaker13/phase-0-handbook/fetching-changes.md

 If you did not have any un-synced commits, git will perform a "fast-forward".

-Sometimes git will open up a vim or sublime window and ask for a commit message.
-If you're in sublime, you can simply save and quit, or change the top line with a commit message you choose - then save and quit.
+Sometimes git will open up a Vim or Sublime window and ask for a commit message.
+If you're in Sublime, you can simply save and quit, or change the top line with a commit message you choose - then save and quit.

 If you have a weird window pop up that looks like this: ![vim window](imgs/vim-window.png)